MariaKaramfilova/HerStory/README.md

 -   Users can find posts by typing in the tag in the search bar.
 -   A User can add/remove/edit tags only on its own posts.
 Admins can add/remove/edit tags on all posts.

-## Visuals

-<font color="red">Nice to have some images</font>
-Depending on what you are making, it can be a good idea to include screenshots or even a video (you'll frequently see GIFs rather than actual videos).
-Tools like ttygif can help, but check out Asciinema for a more sophisticated method.

 ## Authors and acknowledgment

 [Hristiyan Fachikov](https://gitlab.com/hristiyan.fachikov)